gofynd/fdk-client-swift/documentation/platform/CONTENT.md

-Retrieve a list of announcements.
+Announcements are useful to highlight a message or information on top of a webpage.
+Use this API to retrieve a list of announcements.

 *Returned Response:*